 Anyone who knows our family will know that flower fairies.. tutus.. fairy wands…elves and imagination all play a huge part in our lives.
-Our two girls love anything fairies and elves, and I am sure our little boy will grow to love the land of make believe and imagination. 🙂 During our recent road trip in the campervan, we stumbled across such a lovely place I had to share it with you all.
+Our two girls love anything fairies and elves, and I am sure our little boy will grow to love the land of make believe and imagination.
+During our recent road trip to Scotland in the camper van, we stumbled across Archerfield Walled garden.
+It is such a lovely day out for kids in East Lothian Scotland.

 History of Archerfield Walled Garden

 The Douglas-Hamilton family have lived, loved and farmed here since the 1960s and with the creation of Archerfield Walled Garden; the Garden Cafe and Gift Shop, Food Market and grounds including the Fairy Trail and outdoor trails, their legacy continues.

 The ‘Walled Garden’ and Home Farm served Archerfield House from the 18th century into the early 20th century and grew a wide variety of fruits and vegetables.
 In addition there was a mushroom house and ice house which are both currently under restoration, and a gas works.
 The well in the centre which irrigates the gardens, was only recently discovered when work began on the grounds and is believed to be centuries old.

 The Archerfield Walled Garden is set within the Archerfield Estate.
 Here you can explore the grounds, take the Willow Walk, stop and make a wish at the Wishing Tree, enjoy the Fairy Trail, and for the runners amongst you there is also a 5K route around the village of Dirleton.